mgrebenets/mgrebenets-profile/README.md

 Full 7 years working in a big IT company (Samsung Electronics).
 Taking part in all of software development life cycle stages, starting with requirements specification and ending up with testing and support.

-Always keeping an eye on new things, e.g. Swift.
+Always keeping an eye on new things.
 Taking online education courses on [Coursera](https://www.coursera.org/user/i/66b48af35b7a3e54fdf15aff3da8a918).
 Trying to keep my problem solving skills in good shape with [HackerRank](https://www.hackerrank.com/mgrebenets).
 Occasionally posting new articles to [my personal blog](http://nsbogan.com.au).
 Constantly on the look for interesting conferences, workshops and developer meetups.
-Making a small contribution to [Sydney Testers meetup group](http://www.meetup.com/Sydney-Testers/events/190908382/).
+Making a small contribution to [Sydney Testers meetup group](http://www.meetup.com/Sydney-Testers/events/190908382/) in the past.
 Very interested in Machine Learning, especially practical applications.

-Actively participating in Open Source community both by sharing [my work on GitHub](https://github.com/mgrebenets) and by contributing to other projects (CocoaPods, Calabash Android, etc.).
+Actively participating in Open Source community both by sharing [my work on GitHub](https://github.com/mgrebenets) and by contributing to other projects (Fastlane, CocoaPods, Calabash Android, etc.).

 Strong 5 years Computer Science and Mathematics educational background in university with programming and application development experience.